Employment | Housing | Financial Services | Criminal Justice | Healthcare

 A graduate of Princeton University and the University of Michigan Law School, Michelle practiced for two large law firms in New York and Chicago before founding her company, Inclusion Nation.
 She is a TEDx speaker and the author of the best-selling book, Authentic Diversity: How to Change the Workplace For Good.

-A Primer on Structural Racism in America's Institutions: Education, Housing, Transportation and COVID-19
+A Primer on Structural Racism in America’s Institutions

-Deborah N. Archer is a nationally recognized expert on civil rights and racial justice.
-Her scholarship has appeared in leading law reviews, including Michigan Law Review, Vanderbilt Law Review, and the Harvard Civil Right-Civil Liberties Law Review.
-She is a professor of clinical law and co-faculty director of the Center on Race, Inequality, and the Law at New York University School of Law.
-Prior to that, she was an attorney with the American Civil Liberties Union and the NAACP Legal Defense and Educational Fund, Inc., where she litigated in the areas of voting rights, employment discrimination, and school desegregation.
+Deborah N. Archer is the President of the American Civil Liberties Union (ACLU) and a nationally recognized expert in civil rights and racial justice.
+She is a Professor of Clinical Law and Co-Faculty Director of the Center on Race, Inequality, and the Law at NYU School of Law.
+Prior to that, she was an attorney with the ACLU and the NAACP Legal Defense and Educational Fund, where she litigated in the areas of voting rights, employment discrimination, and school desegregation.

 A Deep Dive into the Criminal Justice System's Disparate Impact on Black Americans